jamessan85/jest-snapshot-viewer/README.md

 Search for either:

 `View snapshot: Browser`
-Browser will open up the preview in your default browser
+Browser will open up the visualizer in your default browser

 `View snapshot: VSCode`
 VSCode will open up a new pane next to the snapshot allowing you to preview it in VS code, it will also watch for changes and update accordingly.